volovely/SketchLineWidth/README.md

 # SketchLineWidth
-Small guide how to convert sketch LineWidth to iOS NSAttributedString
+Small example how to convert Sketch LineWidth to iOS NSAttributedString